ericcxie/glance/README.md

 ## What is Glance?

+Imagine you’re at a YC afterparty and someone drops their X handle.
+You pull out your phone, plug it into Glance, and in seconds, you know what they’ve been tweeting about lately — AI, startups, maybe a hot take on fundraising.
+You instantly get their vibe, without scrolling through a single post.

-_Glance is an AI-powered tool that distills any public X (Twitter) user's recent tweets into a concise, insightful summary.
-In seconds, it reveals their interests, tone, and current focus—perfect for networking, outreach, research, or hiring.
-You can also ask follow-up questions to dive deeper into what someone’s been talking about, without ever scrolling through their timeline._
+Glance is your AI-powered social cheat sheet.
+It summarizes any public X (Twitter) user's recent tweets into a short, insightful snapshot of their interests, tone, and current focus.
+Whether you're networking, recruiting, or just curious, Glance helps you understand people faster.
+Want to dig deeper?
+Ask follow-up questions and get conversational answers — all based on what they’ve actually posted.

 ## Getting Started